Giveth/giveth-wiki/wiki/documentation/product-definition.md

 The first action is **delegation approval** which is automatically invoked after 3 days if the user does not reject the delegation before time-out.

-Additionally, each milestone has some **timespan for fulfillment**.
+Additionally, each Milestone has some **timespan for fulfillment**.
 Should this date be reached without achieving the `Authorisation for Payment` state, the Milestone gets cancelled automatically.

-Another automated action is **releasing Milestone payout once it was marked approved as complete**.
-By default, as a security measure, donations for successfully completed milestones have a 3 days period after which the funds can be retrieved.
+Another automated action is **releasing Milestone payout once it was marked as complete**.
+By default, as a security measure, donations for successfully completed Milestones have a 3 days period after which the funds can be retrieved.

 Lastly, if a **Milestone is marked as complete and the Reviewers don't take any action**, the Milestone is automatically approved to be complete and achieves the state `Authorised for Payment`.